cheonbyeol/RenPy-GalleryPlus/readme.md

 GalleryPlus is a class that extends the functionality of RenPy's built-in Gallery class.
 Developed on Renpy 7.4.4.1439.

-To use it, paste the gallery_definition.rpy file somewhere in the game folder of your RenPy project.
+To use it, it's enough to paste the gallery_definition.rpy file somewhere in the game folder of your RenPy project.

 The gallery_example.rpy provides a working example, with defining color images (no outside resource needed!) and a gallery screen with several pages.
-Again, paste the file into your game folder, create a button that opens screen gallery, and get to testing it!
+Downloading and pasting that into your own RenPy project (and creating a button that opens screen gallery) should be enough for testing.
+For your convenience, this folder contains a full, mostly bare RenPy project that includes this gallery.

 ## Additional features of GalleryPlus:
 * *looping* of the viewed images: show first image again after last (and vica versa), rather than exiting